prakaa/phd_thesis/source/10_lit_review.md

 2.  *Electromechanical* phenomena are slower (seconds to minutes timescale) and arise as a result of electromagnetic fields interacting with rotating masses and mechanical forces.
 These typically occur in motors and generators.

 3.  *Thermodynamic* phenomena are slower still.
 They encompass chemical fuel conversion & heat transfer processes in boilers.
 These phenomena occur over multiple timeframes, from seconds to minutes to hours.
-The dynamics of the primary energy sources for hydroelectricity and *variable renewable energy* (VRE), which primarily refers to wind and solar *photovoltaic* (PV) generation, are also relevant in these timeframes [@keeratimahatAnalysisShorttermOperational2021].
+The dynamics of the primary energy sources for hydroelectricity and VRE are also relevant in these timeframes [@keeratimahatAnalysisShorttermOperational2021].

 ### Active power balancing {#sec:lit_review-balancing}